-Initial clinical placements are made utilizing a lottery system.
-Students are given an opportunity to research available sites prior to Clinic Selection Day early in the fall semester.
-On Clinic Selection Day, students' names are randomly drawn and students request clinicals for that academic year from the sites available when their name is drawn.
-Students entering Practicum 3 submit their top 5 choices to the DCE who then makes the final placement.
+Clinical placements for Practicums 1 and 2 are made by the DCE once students are given an opportunity to research available sites and submit their top 5 choices to the DCE by a deadline established in the early fall.
+Students entering Practicum 3 submit their top 5 choices to the DCE during the summer before their final clinical.

 Students are advised that some clinical assignments may require long commutes or temporary relocation outside of the Weatherford area, which may result in additional living or commuting expenses for students given these assignments.
-The DCE makes clinical assignments based on the student's requests on Clinic Selection Day and the needs of the PTA Program.
+The DCE makes clinical assignments based on the student's requests and the needs of the PTA Program.
 The clinical assignment decisions of the DCE are final.